 The We-Vibe is Perfect for Couples or Solo Play!

+Take some sexpert advise, the We Vibe line offers thrills and chills for both partners!
 The We-Vibe replaces an entire selection of adult toys because it is versatility.
 It has the power of a large vibe but is small enough to fit into a woman’s contours and deliver stimulation directly to the Clitoris and G-Spot.
 The We-Vibe has no wires or straps to get in the way or ruin the mood.
 Leave your We-Vibe plugged in and charging so it will always be ready when you are.
 The We-Vibe fits women anatomically and is so slender and conforming that a penis or dildo can easily fit into the vagina along with the We-Vibe.

 To Use: Wash your We-Vibe with antibacterial toy cleaner before and after use.
 Only use water based lube.
 Adjust the power setting to low or high speed and prepare to enjoy the thrilling sensations!
 Insert the tapered, slender end into the vagina about 3 inches (8 cm) up to the bend.
 The flexible “C” shaped We-Vibe will easily open to an “L” shape when worn.
 The larger “Clitoral Pad” will nestle in between the labia and against the clitoris.
 The We-Vibe has a safe silicone exterior and has no smell or taste.
 This high performance device is designed to function reliably and have a long life of providing pleasure.